ahmadmoharram/Organizational-Structure-Setup/README.md

 - Produce an organizational chart.

 ## ⚙️ Tools & Platform
-- **Dynamics 365 HR** – Used to create and configure the organizational structure and organizational chart.
+- **Microsoft Dynamics 365** – Used to create and configure the organizational structure and organizational chart.
 - **Microsoft PowerPoint, docs., PDF** – Used for documentation and presentation of the final setup with screenshots and explanations.

 ## 👥 Team Members